schneems/ruby_javascript_data_viz/README.md

     > $('td').first().parent().parent().parent().toggle();

 And now our table is gone!
 Run the command again to bring it back.
-This isn't the only way to make the table dissapear, but it is one way to show how we can walk up the dom tree.
+This isn't the only way to make the table disappear, but it is one way to show how we can walk up the dom tree.
 If we wanted we could reference it directly:

     > $('table').toggle();